 Melanoma can develop anywhere on the body

 Melanoma is not just skin cancer.
-It can develop anywhere on the body – eyes, scalp, nails, feet, mouth, etc. Checking yourself or your partner at home is a good idea, but it can only be so effective, and while women are nine times more likely than men to notice a melanoma on another person, even they can’t check their own backs.
+It can develop anywhere on the body, including the eyes, scalp, nails, feet, and mouth.
+Checking yourself or your partner at home is a good idea, but it can only be so effective.
+And, while women are nine times more likely than men to notice a melanoma on another person, they still can’t check their own backs.
 The safer bet is to go see a dermatologist who knows exactly where to look and what to look for.

 Early detection is everything

 Unlike most cancers, skin cancer is easily prevented when caught early.
 The early-detection cure rates for Actinic Keratoses and Basal Cell Carcinoma, two of the most common types of skin cancer, is around 95%

-Also compared to other cancers, melanoma is relatively more common in younger people.
-According to the Melanoma Research Foundation, it is the leading cause of cancer death in young women ages 25-30 and the second leading cause of cancer death in women ages 30-35.
+Also, compared to other cancers, melanoma is relatively common in younger people.
+According to the Melanoma Research Foundation, it’s the leading cause of cancer deaths in women ages 25-30 and the second leading cause of cancer deaths in women ages 30-35.
 In ages 15-29, melanoma is the second most commonly diagnosed cancer.
-The incidence of people under 30 developing melanoma is increasing faster for people under 30 than for any other demographic group, soaring by 50% in women since 1980.
+The incidence of developing melanoma is increasing faster for people under 30 than for any other demographic group.
 So it’s important that people of all ages get checked out.

 Everyone is susceptible

 The most recent guidelines from the Melanoma Management Journal suggest that males with blonde or red hair and lots of freckles have the highest risk of skin cancer.
-People with a history of skin damage, heavy tanning or blistering and those with numerous birthmarks are considered high risk.
-Race also plays a role in risk – the lifetime risk of getting melanoma is about 1 in 40 for Caucasians, 1 in 200 for Hispanics and 1 in 1,000 for African Americans.
+People with a history of skin damage, heavy tanning, or blistering, as well as those with numerous birthmarks, are also considered high-risk.
+Race also plays a role in risk — the lifetime risk of getting melanoma is about 1 in 40 for Caucasians, 1 in 200 for Hispanics, and 1 in 1,000 for African Americans.
 That being said, everyone is susceptible.

 Even with screenings, always protect yourself

-May is the start to summertime fun in the sun, but it’s important to note skin care prevention is a year-round goal.
-“I tell all my patients that sun protection is part of living a healthy lifestyle,” says Dr. Deborah Sarnoff, President of the Skin Cancer Foundation.
-“The Skin Cancer Foundation recommends a broad-spectrum sunscreen with an SPF of 15 or higher for every day, and an SPF of 30 or higher for extended outdoor activity.”
-Wearing long sleeves and pants whenever possible also helps lower the risk of developing skin cancer while still enjoying the great outdoors.
+May is the kick-off month for summertime fun, but it’s important to remember that preventive skin care is a year-round goal.
+“I tell all my patients that sun protection is part of living a healthy lifestyle,” said Dr. Deborah Sarnoff, President of the Skin Cancer Foundation.
+“The Skin Cancer Foundation recommends a broad-spectrum sunscreen with an SPF of 15 or higher for every-day wear, and an SPF of 30 or higher for extended outdoor activity.”
+Wearing long sleeves and pants whenever possible also helps lower your risk of developing skin cancer while still enjoying the great outdoors.